Cherreads

 No one.

-"Gosh…" Darren muttered, panic creeping into his voice.
+"Gosh…" Darren muttered, unease creeping into his voice.

 He hurried to Jenna's hut — empty.
 The door creaked softly as he pushed it open, revealing nothing but shadows.